Mike Kelly (basketball): Coaching career

 After his final NBL season, Kelly returned to the U.S. for seven years, where he served as an assistant coach in the college ranks.
 His first season was in 2006–07 with Vanguard University under head coach Fred Litzenberger.
 After two years at the NAIA level, Kelly joined Utah Valley University for the 2008–09 season.
 He spent five seasons with Utah Valley at the NCAA Division I level.

 Kelly returned to Australia in 2013.
 He served as an assistant coach with the Townsville Crocodiles in 2013–14 and 2014–15.

 For the 2015–16 NBL season, Kelly joined Melbourne United as an assistant coach.
 He served in the role for three seasons, helping United win the 2017–18 NBL championship.

 In April 2018, Kelly was appointed head coach of the Cairns Taipans.
 The team endured a 14-game losing streak in the 2018–19 NBL season and finished last with a 6–22 record.

 In his second year in Cairns, Kelly's team improved to third on the ladder with a 16–12 record.
 He was subsequently named NBL Coach of the Year for the 2019–20 season.
 The Taipans went on to lose 2–1 to the Perth Wildcats in the semi-finals.
 Days after being named Coach of the Year, he re-signed with the club on a two-year deal.

 In the 2020–21 NBL season, the Taipans returned to the bottom of the ladder with an 8–28 record.
 Kelly parted ways with the club in May 2021.

 On 26 July 2021, Kelly was announced as the associate head coach of the Perth Wildcats on a two-year contract.

 On 30 March 2023, Kelly was appointed head coach of the South East Melbourne Phoenix.
 In the 2023–24 NBL season, the Phoenix finished 10th with a league-worst 10–18 record.
 On 13 October 2024, he parted ways with the Phoenix after starting the 2024–25 NBL season with a 0–5 record.

 On 23 January 2025, Kelly was appointed head coach of the Otago Nuggets of the New Zealand National Basketball League (NZNBL) for the 2025 season.
 The Nuggets finished in last place with three wins from 20 games.
 Kelly was not retained for the 2026 season.

+On 30 November 2025, Kelly was appointed head coach of the Shenzhen Leopards of the Chinese Basketball Association (CBA).
+Shenzhen failed to advance from the group stage of the CBA Club Cup, finishing with a record of two wins and three losses, ranking 12th in the standings.
+On 24 December, he was demoted to assistant coach, with Zheng Yonggang being promoted to head coach.